freestackinitiative/coop_sql_notebooks/sql-theory/COOPSQL101-Theory-IntrotoDatabasesandRelationalDatabases.md

 ## **Introduction**

-Welcome to **SQL 101 - Introduction to Databases and Querying**!
-In this class, we will cover some of the highlights of the theory behind relational databases as well as introduce you to common SQL query patterns and concepts that you should know to be successful in many analytics roles.
+Welcome to the **Database Crash Course - Introduction to Relational Databases and SQL**!
+In this course, we will cover some of the highlights of the theory behind relational databases as well as introduce you to Structured Query Language (SQL).
 The focus of this class is to provide you with a foundational framework to understand how databases work, their importance in today's digital world, and how these concepts are applied on-the-job.

-First, we'll start by providing an overview of the theory and concepts behind relational databases.
-Then we introduce you to SQL, the language of data.
-We teach you how to write basic data retrieval queries, as well as how to process and summarize data.

 The content that we cover here is typically delivered over the course of an entire semester at most universities.
 Our aim is to introduce you to the important concepts that you'll need to know to be effective on the job.
 This means that we will not go into as much depth as a university course when it comes to theory.
 We include links to external resources that cover those topics at length to help enhance your study.
 While being effective is great, you can greatly enhance your effectiveness by understanding the theory behind things.
 We hope that this material sparks an interest in you to study databases further.

-You will come away from this class (as well as the subsequent 102 class) with a better understanding of databases, practical SQL skills to write basic to complex queries, and the excitement to learn more!
+You will come away from this class (as well as the subsequent classes) with a better understanding of databases, practical SQL skills to write basic to complex queries, and the excitement to learn more!

 [Back to top](#table-of-contents)